 How Do We Really Know What’s Shareable?

-Let’s return to Guy’s criteria for shareable content.
-He said the content needs to be valuable, informative, helpful, are entertaining.
-But isn’t it difficult to predict whether others will find information as valuable as I do or as entertaining as I do?
-The “re-share test” that Guy discussed can be elusive.
+Your content needs to be valuable, informative, helpful, or entertaining.
+But isn’t it difficult to predict whether others will find information as valuable as you do or as entertaining as you do?

 Are preemptory re-share tests necessary?
 On Facebook, I look to Insights, Facebook’s free analytics feature that shows me what works and what doesn’t.
-By returning to the metrics I can, over time, predict what content my audience prefers.
+By returning to the metrics you can, over time, predict what content you audience prefers.